EricFan24/CS4156_TeamAkea/README.md

 The generated CI logs can be found in thelogs directory.

-For unit-test reports, one can see that no failures were observed in the unit-test-report.txt
+For unit-test reports, one can see that no failures were observed in the unit-test-report.txt.
+Only logs generated during testing were recorded in this file.
+In the CI logs that have been generated, one can see for 'Run Unit Test Cases', 'OK' is returned.
+This file is auto-generated during CIs.

+For coverage teport, refer to coverage-report.txt.
+This file is auto-generated during CIs.

+For style checks and static analysis, refer to style-checks.txt for detailed analysis.